Energy-Based Reranking: Improving Neural Machine Translation Using Energy-Based Models: Energy-Based Reranking

 Where $\xi(\mbf{y}_i, \mbf{x}_i)$ is the margin violation and $\alpha$ is the margin weight.
 Algorithm~\ref{alg:rank} outlines the whole training procedure.

-Noting that $E_\theta(\mathbf{y})$ only depends on the target language, we share the energy-model among multiple language pairs with the same target language.
-We first sample the language $l$ from our language set and then sample a sentence pair from the selected language training set $\mc{D}_l$.
+If we define the energy only over sentences of the target language, $E_\theta(\mathbf{y})$, we can share the energy-model among multiple language pairs with the same target language.
+In this case we have to, first, sample the language $l$ from our language set and then sample a sentence pair from the selected language training set $\mc{D}_l$.
 The probability of selecting a language is proportional to the number of sentences in its training set.